art-aliu/Project_work/README.md

 ## Future Improvements

+- As I was unable to install Jenkins due to technical issues, a future improvment would definitely be to make sure Jenkins is used for further testing.
 - Allow the user to implement different information about the football team/player other than just their names
 - for example: adding player number, manager of the club, etc
 - Make the app more appealing and eye-catching.
 The aesthetics of an app are very important as it also makes it easier for the user to understand.